writethedocs/www/docs/conf/portland/2019/cfp.rst

 **Mix of roles and perspectives**

 Talks from the scientific community, fiction writers, system administrators, and support staff – in addition to technical writers and software developers – are all valuable to our attendees.

-More specifically, with a target of around 18 talks, we'd love to have eight from writers, six from developers and four from anyone in other roles.
+**Diverse audience**

+Likewise, we love the diversity of our community, and we encourage support-folks to attend talks about programming, developers to attend talks about writing, writers to attend talks about data, and so on and so forth.

 Interested in speaking but don't have a topic?
 -----------------------------------------------

-If you need a hand preparing your talk proposal, there are lots of good places to start:
+If you need a hand preparing or honing your talk proposal, there are lots of good places to start:

 * **Community mentorship** – We have an ever-growing pool of previous Write the Docs speakers, many of whom are happy to be a second pair of eyes on talk proposals.
 If you're interested in working with a past speaker, let us know!
 * **Meetup brainstorming** – For some in-person workshopping, check in on your `local meetup group <http://www.writethedocs.org/meetups/>`_ and see if they have a talk brainstorming session on their calendar.
 If they don't... ask if they're planning one!
 * **Slack hivemind** – You can also hit up the hivemind directly on the Write the Docs Slack, any time of day!
 (If you're not registered yet, you can at `http://slack.writethedocs.org/ <http://slack.writethedocs.org/>`_.)
+* **Twitter hivemind** – If Twitter is more your speed, `#writethedocs <https://twitter.com/hashtag/writethedocs>`__ will get you there.

 Selection process